typst/packages/packages/preview/parcio-thesis/0.1.0/src/util.typ

   },
 )

-// Custom ParCIO table as illustrated in the template.
+// A ParCIO-like table with a design taken from the LaTeX template.
 #let parcio-table(max-rows, ..args) = table(
   ..args,
   row-gutter: (2.5pt, auto),